There’s a lot to be said about the good of “shopping vintage.”

-To repent my fast-fashion sin of simply buying a “new” dress that’s based on a vintage silhouette, and admittedly all the consumerism on this blog, I feel like I should say a few Hail Mary’s by sharing my greatest secret(s) to effectively shop vintage online.
+To repent my fast-fashion sin of recently buying a new dress that’s based on a vintage silhouette (oh, Zara you temptress!), and admittedly all the consumerism on this blog, I feel like I should say a few Hail Mary’s by sharing my greatest secret(s) to effectively shop vintage online.

 How to Effectively Shop Vintage Online